What we’re thinking

 - value-in-exchange – is our traditional model where we boil value down to the simple idea of how much someone is willing to pay.

-- value-in-use – the alternative, sensibly, sees propositions only creating value when they are actually used.
+- value-in-use – the alternative model, sees propositions only creating value as they are used.

-A value in exchange model reflects the manufacturing/goods-dominant world.
+The value in exchange model reflects a manufacturing/goods-dominant world.
 It has been wildly successful, even before it became Adam Smith’s preference in his 1776 “Wealth of Nations”.
-But it is a weak definition for understanding and finding innovation levers; and has several blind spots that we are now hitting as we hunt for growth.
+But it is has several blind spots that we are now hitting as we hunt for continued growth.

-Value-in-use leads us to a more modern world where services are dominant.
-In fact it underlies service-forward logics, which address many of the above blind spots.
-Unfortunately, these logics fall short in exposing levers for successful innovation.
+Value-in-use leads us to a more modern world underlying service-forward logics.
+Those address many of the above blind spots.
+However, just like value-in-exchange, it falls short in exposing levers for successful innovation.

-Our proposition is to turn things on their head.
+I propose we turn things on their head.
 Rather than chase creation of value, we should chase making progress.
-It is from progress that we can define value (as a series of progress comparisons: can I make enough progress; who can help me make most progress; have I made sufficient; etc).
+Value emerges from making progress and is defined as a series of progress comparisons: can I make enough progress; who can help me make most progress; have I made sufficient; etc).

 This new way of thinking comes at a cost of complexity.
 Though I argue it is this complexity, missing in the other models, that leads us to solve the innovation problem.